Christ-Mind-Teachings/cmi-acol/_dialog/chap07.md

 was a particular relationship with the vessel that only seemed to contain you.
 It was a relationship with the separated self.
 Now, because your relationship is with wholeness, you can transfer love from the particular to the universal by loving all.
 We are one body, one Christ.

 7.15 The observation, envisioning, and desire you have been practicing in order to be ready to accept revelation works hand in hand with the new pattern of discovery, but discovery is less time bound.
 Let me explain.

 7.16 Observation takes place in time.
-Even while you have been called to observe what is, what you are observing in form are the representations of what is in time.
+Even while you have been called to observe what *is*, what you are observing in form are the representations of what *is* in time.
 Your envisioning too is bound to time and that is why so many of you think of envisioning as envisioning the future.
 Envisioning is less bound to time than is observation because it is not about what your body’s eyes see, and will increasingly join with what you observe until your vision is released from old patterns and guides you more truly.

 7.17 Desire is an acknowledgment of the uniqueness of each Self, and is a demonstration of means and end being the same.
 Desire keeps you focused on your own path and leaves you nonjudgmental of the paths of others.
 Yet desire, like observation and vision, is still related to the self of form.
 It is a step toward full acceptance and awareness of who you are now and what this means as you become the elevated Self of form.

 7.18 Revelation is of God.
 Observation, vision, and desire are steps leading you beyond what the individual, separated self sees, to the